NIH-MIP/dwi_quality_project/README.md

 ## A note on the environment

 Note: The model presented here has been trained and tested using Python 3.9.13.
 We find that this version of Python best facilitates MONAI functionality.
 We recommend using this code in an environment with Python 3.9.13 installed.
+In GETTING STARTED, the authors walk the end user through setting up the ideal environment in which to run the model.

 ## A note on pre-processing of images